-When your sink is blocked or isn't draining away quickly, then it's pays to dig out the plunger.
-Give it a dozen or so pumps and if it's a minor blockage this should cure the problem.
+When your sink is blocked or isn’t draining away quickly, then it pays to dig out the plunger.
+Give it a dozen or so pumps and if it’s a minor blockage this should dislodge the obstruction.

 If you haven’t got one to hand, they’re inexpensive to buy and can be purchased from most hardware stores.